slatedocs/slate/source/includes/_customers.md

 HTTP/1.1 201 CREATED
 ```

+This endpoint generates a new confirmation token:

+  - Fires a `verification` event

-This endpoint generates a confirmation token and sends it to the specified phone number.
-Use it to handle situations when a customer fails to confirm his phone number in the allowed time window.
+Allows to handle situations when a customer fails to confirm his phone number in the allowed time window, which is usually about 5 minutes.

+On the event, the [conversational system](#) can prompt the customer for confirmation.

 <aside class="notice">
   This will fail if the customer is already confirmed.